-Mimi has been in business since 2000.
+Mimi is the founder of The Coffey Firm, which has been in business since 2000.
 She created a DWI focused firm because that is her passion.
 Her billboards, presence, and hard earned reputation over the past 23 years are a testament to the quality of her work.
-She strongly believes in the power of referrals.
-She chooses to be very discreet in her advertising when it comes to reviews as most people do not want to be publicly associated with a DWI.
+She strongly believes in the power of referrals and chooses to be very discreet in her advertising when it comes to reviews as most people do not want to be publicly associated with a DWI.
 She also strongly believes that the interests of business should never jeopardize a client’s results.

 3 Things to Watch Out For When Hiring a DWI Lawyer

-Many honors a lawyer posts are bought.
+Many lawyers purchase honors that they then post.
 There are many companies that make a living off sending advertisements to lawyers for awards.
 For example: Top … Lawyers, etc. For a certain fee the lawyer pays, the lawyer receives a plaque and the website code to list on their website.
 These violate ethical rules of advertising in many states.
 They are certainly misleading when it comes to portraying competence.
 Competence and quality in a lawyer cannot be bought.
 (Mimi sticks with her training and hard earned accolades.
 Her work with the National College of DUI Defense is long standing and her board certification in DWI by the NCDD is recognized by the American Bar Association and the Texas Board of Legal Specialization.
 It is the only DWI board certification in both the country and Texas to be recognized by such.)

 Stars and ratings: Just like fake awards as mentioned above, there are companies that sell reviews and ratings to lawyers.
 Most DWI lawyers want to protect the identity and anonymity of their clients.
 After all, you hire a good lawyer to protect your reputation.
 Texas requires documentation of the review traceable to the identity of the client.
 Much like in other services, most people do not take the time to submit a review unless solicited.
 Be careful of taking these at face value.
 (Mimi has a drawer full of cards and gift inscriptions she keeps from past clients.
 Her staff will happily share with you some recent results of the Firm’s DWI trials, pleas and motions that are public record via case number.)